burakyagizyilmaz/burakyagizyilmaz/README.md

 - 🌱 I’m currently learning .NET CORE and React.
 - 💬 Ask me about anything whatever you want!
 - 📫 How to reach me: From Linkedin :)
+- There is no difference between db first or code first approaches as long as you build professionally.
+Don't be fanboy! :)

 ### Connect with me: